ultralytics/ultralytics/docs/models/yolov3.md

 ## Overview

-This document presents an overview of three closely related object detection models, namely YOLOv3, YOLOv3-Ultralytics, and YOLOv3u.
+This document presents an overview of three closely related object detection models, namely [YOLOv3](https://pjreddie.com/darknet/yolo/), [YOLOv3-Ultralytics](https://github.com/ultralytics/yolov3), and [YOLOv3u](https://github.com/ultralytics/ultralytics).

 1. **YOLOv3:** This is the third version of the You Only Look Once (YOLO) object detection algorithm.
-Originally developed by Joseph Redmon, YOLOv3 improved on its predecessors by introducing features such as multi-scale predictions and three different sizes of detection kernels.
+Originally developed by Joseph Redmon, YOLOv3 improved on its predecessors by introducing features such as multiscale predictions and three different sizes of detection kernels.

 2. **YOLOv3-Ultralytics:** This is Ultralytics' implementation of the YOLOv3 model.
 It reproduces the original YOLOv3 architecture and offers additional functionalities, such as support for more pre-trained models and easier customization options.